pimutils/vdirsyncer/README.md

-vdirsyncer synchronizes your CalDAV addressbooks and CalDAV calendars between two storages.
+vdirsyncer synchronizes your CalDAV calendars and CardDAV addressbooks between two storages.
 The supported storages are CalDAV, CardDAV and [vdir](https://github.com/untitaker/vdir).